sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ## Error Handling
 {: #error-handling}

-Two types of exceptions are used, a checked exception called ApplicationException and a runtime exception called SystemException.
+Two types of exceptions are used, a checked exception called `ApplicationException` and a runtime exception called `SystemException`.

-ApplicationException is used for faults that the system is designed to take care of, i.e. recoverable errors at the level of the application, e.g. validation failures.
+`ApplicationException` is used for faults that the system is designed to take care of, i.e. recoverable errors at the level of the application, e.g. validation failures.

-System exceptions are used to indicate unrecoverable, unexpected errors that are outside the control of the application, e.g. database failures.
+`SystemException` is used to indicate unrecoverable, unexpected errors that are outside the control of the application, e.g. database failures.
 The current processing can't continue and the transaction is rolled back when they occur.

 [Effective Java Exceptions](http://www.oracle.com/technetwork/articles/entarch/effective-exceptions-092345.html) is a good article describing similar error handling strategy.

-Both ApplicationException and SystemException contain an error code, which is used by the client to translate to appropriate error message.
+Both `ApplicationException` and `SystemException` contain an error code, which is used by the client to translate to appropriate error message.
 Subclasses to these exceptions defines specific error situations and it is in these subclasses the error codes are defined, i.e. an exception class can define several error codes to indicate different flavours of the fault.

 In the throws clause of operations for Services or Repositories you can define a comma separated list of exceptions.
 It can be fully qualified or unqualified class names.
-When it is unqualified name an ApplicationException subclass with that name will be generated.
+When it is unqualified name an `ApplicationException` subclass with that name will be generated.

 ~~~
 Repository LibraryRepository {